Container introduction

 • dhcp (the orchestration will run a dhcp server on the first LAN interface)

-• this will use either the subnet provided or the subnet allocated from the DHCP range template if the feature is used
+• this will use either the subnet provided or the subnet allocated from the DHCP range template, if the feature is used

 DHCP range templates